 - Corrective eyewear.
 Glasses or contact lenses can correct problems such as nearsightedness, farsightedness or astigmatism that result in lazy eye.

 - Eye patches.
-To stimulate the weaker eye, your child may wear an eye patch over the stronger eye.
-The patch is generally worn for two to six hours a day.
+To stimulate the weaker eye, your child wears an eye patch over the eye with better vision for two to six or more hours a day.
+In rare cases, wearing an eye patch too long can cause amblyopia to develop in the patched eye.
+However it's usually reversible.

 - Bangerter filter.
 This special filter is placed on the eyeglass lens of the stronger eye.
 The filter blurs the stronger eye and, like an eye patch, works to stimulate the weaker eye.

 - Eyedrops.
-A twice-weekly eyedrop of a medication called atropine (Isopto Atropine) can temporarily blur vision in the stronger eye.
-This will encourage your child to use the weaker eye, and offers an alternative to wearing a patch.
-Side effects include sensitivity to light.
+An eyedrop of a medication called atropine (Isopto Atropine) can temporarily blur vision in the stronger eye.
+Usually prescribed for use on weekends or daily, use of the drops encourages your child to use the weaker eye, and offers an alternative to a patch.
+Side effects include sensitivity to light and eye irritation.

-Activity-based treatments — such as drawing, doing puzzles or playing computer games — are now available.
+Activity-based treatments — such as drawing, doing puzzles or playing computer games — are available.
 The effectiveness of adding these activities to other therapies hasn't been proved.
+Research into new treatments is ongoing.

 It's important for your child to be monitored for recurrence of lazy eye — which can happen in up to 25 percent of children with the condition.
 If lazy eye recurs, treatment will need to start again.